Inspection Reports for Farmington Station, A Senior Living Residence

 Complaint Details

 Complaint #42348 was investigated following reports of abuse by a facility aide staff member toward a client.
-The investigation included interviews, video surveillance review, and policy review.
+The complaint was substantiated by interviews, video surveillance, and agency investigation.
 The associate involved was suspended and subsequently terminated.
-No prior abuse was suspected from this associate toward any resident.

 Deficiencies (1)